What is weaning?

 Weaning for baby

 You can wean baby to a cup or a bottle.
-This decision depends on your baby’s age – if your baby is around 7-8 months, he could learn to drink straight from a cup.
+This decision depends on your baby’s age.
+For young babies who are weaning, bottle-feeding can help with their need to suck.
+By 6-8 months, babies can learn to drink straight from a cup.

-The age of your baby also determines whether to replace breastfeeds with infant formula or cow’s milk – babies younger than 12 months shouldn’t be offered cow’s milk, so they need to be weaned onto formula.
+The age of your baby also determines whether to replace breastfeeds with infant formula or cow’s milk.
+Babies younger than 12 months shouldn’t be offered cow’s milk except as part of their solid food.
+They need to be weaned onto infant formula.
+After 12 months, children can have cow’s milk as a drink and don’t need infant formula.

-When you start the weaning process, the first step is to replace the breastfeed your baby seems least keen on with expressed breastmilk, infant formula or cow’s milk, from a cup or bottle.
+When you start the weaning process, the first step is to replace the breastfeed your baby seems least keen on with expressed breastmilk, infant formula or cow’s milk.
 Drop one breastfeed at a time, and wait a few days or a week before you drop the next one.

+When you’re ready to wean, gradual weaning is better for you as well as for your baby.
 If you stop breastfeeding quickly, your breasts might fill with milk (engorge) and get very uncomfortable.
-To prevent engorged breasts, you might need to express your milk sometimes.
-Express just enough for comfort – if you express too much you’ll actually stimulate an increase in supply.
+To prevent engorged breasts, you might need to express milk sometimes.
+Express just enough for comfort.
+If you express too much, it won’t reduce your milk supply and weaning can take longer.

-Watch out for lumpy breasts.
 After your baby has stopped breastfeeding, you might have lumpy breasts for 5-10 days.
-A lump might indicate a blocked duct or the beginnings of mastitis.
+A sore lump might indicate a blocked duct or the beginnings of mastitis.
 If this happens, try massaging the lumps or expressing a small amount of milk.
-This might help reduce the lumpiness.
+This might reduce the lumpiness.

-If any lump is persistent or painful or you start feeling flu-like symptoms, see your GP as soon as possible.
+If any lump is painful and hasn’t gone away after 24 hours or you start feeling flu-like symptoms, see your GP as soon as possible.

 Weaning, pregnancy and contraception

-Breastfeeding gives you some protection from getting pregnant, especially if:
+If you’re heterosexual and sexually active, breastfeeding gives you some protection from getting pregnant, especially if the following 3 things are true:

-- your baby is less than six months old and doesn’t sleep for long periods between feeds.
+- Your baby is less than 6 months old and doesn’t sleep for long periods between feeds, especially at night.

-When you start to wean your baby, breastfeeding might give you less protection from getting pregnant, so it’s a good idea to consider other forms of contraception.
+If any of these 3 things are not true for you, breastfeeding might give you less protection from getting pregnant.
+It’s a good idea to consider other forms of contraception.

 If you’re thinking about oral contraception – either the combined pill or the minipill – there are a couple of things to bear in mind:

-- It’s safe to start the combined pill (oestrogen and progesterone) while your baby is still having some breastfeeds.
-The combined pill helps reduce your supply of breastmilk.
+- It’s safe for most breastfeeding mothers to start the combined pill (oestrogen and progesterone) if their baby is at least 6 weeks old.
+Some women find that the combined pill reduces their supply of breastmilk.

 The pill is prescription medicine, so you’ll need to see your GP or obstetrician to get it.
 Your doctor will talk you through how to use it properly so you’re protected from getting pregnant.